Geography: the Alentejo plain and the walled town

 What is special about the Capela dos Ossos?

-It is a 17th-century chapel whose walls are lined with the bones of approximately 5,000 monks, set in geometric patterns by Franciscan friars.
+It is a 17th-century chapel whose walls are lined with the bones of approximately 5,000 monks, set in geometric patterns by Franciscan friars who needed to clear cemeteries.
 The famous Portuguese inscription above the door reads 'Nós ossos que aqui estamos pelos vossos esperamos' (We bones who lie here are waiting for yours).

 Are the Almendres megaliths worth visiting?

 Yes if you have a car.
-The Almendres Cromlech is the largest stone circle on the Iberian peninsula, ~7,000 years old, free, unsupervised, and ~15 km from Évora.
+The Almendres Cromlech is the largest stone circle on the Iberian peninsula, around 7,000 years old, free, unsupervised, and 15 km from Évora.
 The dirt-road approach is short and any standard car can manage it in dry weather.

 Can I visit Alentejo wineries from Évora?

 Easily.
 About 60 producers operate within 60 km of the city.
 Cartuxa (15 minutes north) and Herdade do Esporão (1 hour south near Reguengos de Monsaraz) are the two strongest visit options.
-Most tours run two hours and cost EUR 15-30 with tasting.
+Most tours run two hours and cost 15 to 30 euros with tasting.

 When is the best time to visit Évora?